Paldom/Mobile-CI/README.md

 1. Code analysis and lint check with Sonarqube.
 2. Run Unit tests.
 3. Run mocked UI test (tagged with @smoke) in cloud with native instrumented test.
+4. Code analysis and lint check with Sonarqube.
-4. Report feedback to GitHub.
+5. Report feedback to GitHub.

-### CD Pipline - TBD
+### CD Pipline

 Trigger: new `release` branch.

-1. Code analysis and lint check with Sonarqube.
-2. Run full e2e regression testsuit (all Gherkin tests) native instrumented test.
+1. Run full e2e regression testsuit (all Gherkin tests) native instrumented test.
-3. Save build to artifactory (JFrog & GitHub in this case) with fastlane.
+2. Save build to artifactory (JFrog & GitHub in this case) with fastlane.
-4. Upload build to Firebase App Distribution with fastlane.
+3. Upload build to Firebase App Distribution with fastlane.
-5. Upload build to Play Store Beta and Testflight.
+4. Upload build to Play Store Beta and Testflight.
-6. Create report.

 ## Architecture and docker images